 If your business caters to one or a combination of these particular groups, then refining your Google Display Network targeting by demographic will help narrow the audience who sees your ads, to better help you reach only people who may be interested in what you have to offer.

 You can combine demographic targeting with affinity audiences and in-market audiences to reach a narrower, even more relevant customer base.
-For example, if you own a baby boutique and want to promote your prams designed for jogging, you might target the "Parent" demographic group along with affinity groups based on running, fitness and athletics.
+For example, if you own a baby boutique and want to promote your prams designed for jogging, you might focus on the "Parent" demographic group along with affinity groups based on running, fitness and athletics.

 You can also exclude specific demographic groups from seeing your ads.
 If you know the great majority of your customers are senior citizens and want to use your budget trying to reach only people in that age group, you can set your campaign to exclude all age groups from seeing your ads except "65 or more".